Reopening our Stores in Texas

 In terms of brands and products, I’m pleased to share that, of our 100+ brands, all of them, with the exception of one or two, will be available in-store at launch and beyond.
 So, at Legacy West, you’ll be able to shop Rothy’s, Atoms, Faherty, Hill City, UpWest, TASCHEN, and the like, as always, while at South Congress you’ll be able to shop Entireworld, Aesop, La Ligne, Food52, Modern Citizen, and more, too.
 See our full and current list of brands here.

-We’re also excited to unveil the first class of The Commons in our Plano and Austin stores in June.
+We’re also excited to unveil the first class of The Commons in our Plano and Austin stores in June, and in Chelsea Market in July.
 As a quick refresher, we’re offering free space to brands, artists, musicians, and restaurateurs who’ve lost business due to COVID-19.
 We’ve been thrilled with the response and will be launching 10-15 brands per location as part of the initial class with many, many more to come.
 We’re going to let the locations open and find their feet for a few days before introducing these brands and this push — we want to ensure it’s safe and comfortable first! — but it’s going to be an exciting mix.
 Keep an eye on our social channels for more information.

 As a quick word on New York, we are hoping to resume operation of our Chelsea Market location to begin facilitating same-day delivery, curbside, and domestic shipping in June.
 We do not have a definitive plan for reopening to the public, but, as a general rule of thumb, don’t expect us to be a part of the first wave of openings.
 We’ll take our time.